-Bishop Marqus denied being removed from his position as the Coptic Church’s official spokesman, and asserted that he has a very good relationship with Pope Shenouda.
+In an interview with al-Ahrām al-‘Arabī, Bishop Marqus denied being removed from his office as the Coptic Church’s official spokesman, and asserted that he has a very good relationship with Pope Shenouda.

 Bishop Marqus expressed his gratitude to the statewide adopted stance to not send a representative to attend the Christmas celebration held by, according to him, the illegitimate self- proclaimed Bishop Maximus at his church in al-Muqattam.

 Marqus added that Maximus is not recognized by any church in the world except for his own in the U.S, and that priests all agree that his ordination is void.